aholtsberg/Molysynth/README.md

 ## Goals

-The goal in the end will be to track a lot better than the competition, ie
+The goal in the end will be to build an open source tracker.
+A pitch tracker is something that converts the guitar signal to a stream of frequency + volume messages in pedals like

  * __Electro-Harmonix mono__
  * __Keeley synth 1__